Speak now

 3. Wai Kee

 Wai Kee is a hidden gem inside a local cooked food centre.
-Try the roast duck at this unpretentious spot; it really is something to savour.
+It is said that you cannot leave Hong Kong without tasting the roast duck at this unpretentious spot, and it really is something to savour.
 Enter at street level then take the lift or stairs to the food centre on the first floor.
-Order the popular roast duck with rice or noodles.
+Order the popular roast duck with rice or noodle.
 The tender mutton curry will not disappoint either.

 4. Warung Malang